 - Hummus is on our list of High-Calorie Low-Sugar Foods (click to read more).

 Hummus Buddha Bowl

-A Buddha Bowl is the perfect post-workout meal for vegan and vegetarian bodybuilders but can also be enjoyed by those who do eat animal products!
-The Hummus Buddha Bowl provides a complete protein to repair muscles, and adequate carbs to replenish energy stores!
+A Buddha Bowl is the perfect post-workout meal for bodybuilders, but it can also be enjoyed by those who do eat animal products.
+The Hummus Buddha Bowl provides a complete protein to repair muscles and adequate carbs to replenish energy stores!

 - 2 cups prepared hummus

 - 2 cups bell pepper, chopped

 - 2 cups sweet potatoes, cubed and roasted

 - 1 cup quinoa, cooked

 - 2 cups edamame, frozen & thawed